CU-ESIIL/climate_cube_math/docs/concepts/backends.md

 * Loader: `cubedynamics.stream_sentinel2_to_cube`
 * Purpose: multispectral reflectance for vegetation index and QA work.
-* Typical recipe: compute NDVI with `cubedynamics.indices.vegetation.compute_ndvi_from_s2` and then derive z-scores or temporal anomalies with `cubedynamics.stats.anomalies`.
+* Typical recipe: compute NDVI with `cubedynamics.verbs.ndvi_from_s2` and then derive z-scores or temporal anomalies with `cubedynamics.verbs.zscore` or the anomaly helpers.

 ## GRIDMET